What are Administrative Expenses?

 Below is a more comprehensive list of different types of administrative expenses, and non-administrative expenses:

 1. Administrative Expenses

 - Managerial team

 Administrative Expenses in Practice

 If you are a small business owner or are attempting to launch a startup, understanding why operational, administrative, and sales expenses are often separated is crucial in budgeting and forecasting.
 Understanding where your expenses will grow and where they will stay stagnant will help you determine how to allocate capital and grow the business.

 It can also help existing and potential investors see how you manage capital and that you, as a savvy business owner/entrepreneur, know how to properly scale and allocate resources.

 Understanding Administrative Expenses as an Investor

-As an investor looking to grow their savings, understanding a company’s administrative expenses can help you better contextualize the cost of goods sold.
-It can help you know what proportion of their capital a company is spending on such expenses relative to their other costs, as well as to their relative cash position.
+As an investor looking to grow your savings, understanding a company’s administrative expenses can help you better evaluate how a company invests resources.
+It can help you know what proportion of their capital a company is spending on indirect or support expenses relative to direct operating costs, as well as to their relative cash position.